4,729 companies, 155 industries, 78 countries: 1 unifying goal.

 In 2021, TSP were extremely proud to become one of the first property companies globally to achieve B Corp accreditation.
 You can read more about our green-paved journey here.

-To celebrate B Corp Month, we interviewed our Marketing Assistant, Mia, to find out how working for a B Corp adds value to employees.
+To celebrate B Corp Month, we interviewed Mia, from our Marketing department, to find out how working for a B Corp adds value to employees.

 1. Tell us about your role at TSP

-As Marketing Assistant, I head up TSP’s social channels and communications.
+I head up TSP’s social channels and communications.
 This covers everything from newsletters, articles, charity content, award applications, helping with pitch decks and eBooks.
 I also run our side channel, GreenBricks, promoting some of the best of sustainable buildings.
-Most importantly, I’m the In-House Horticulturalist, tasked with looking after our office plants and blossoming biophilia.
+Most importantly, I’m the In-house Horticulturalist, tasked with looking after our office plants and blossoming biophilia.